THE SISTERS OF POVERTY & WEALTH

 We will go into a detailed account of the Riddhis and Siddhis at another time.

-In Tantra, a whole science exists around satisfying the energies and spirits that live in the subtle layers of the air element, with perfumes both fragrant and noxious being used to balance and appease.
+In Tantra, a whole science exists around satisfying the energies and spirits that live in the subtle layers of the Akash (etheric) and air elements, with perfumes both fragrant and noxious being used to balance and appease.

 Samskaras and Vasanas